whitem24/courses/eth-101/lesson-eth-10.md

 ## Wrapping Up 🎁

 And that's a wrap!
-Go ahead and deploy your token in Hardhat or remix.
-In MetaMask [click on import tokens](https://metamask.zendesk.com/hc/en-us/articles/360015489031-How-to-add-unlisted-tokens-custom-tokens-in-MetaMask), drop in your token address from the Rinkeby network and like magic it will pull into your token symbol and amounts.
-Feel free to spread the wealth with other classmates and show off on twitter your very own meme coin, Tag us at @cadenadev for a retweet.
+Go ahead and deploy your token in Hardhat or Remix.
+In MetaMask [click on import tokens](https://metamask.zendesk.com/hc/en-us/articles/360015489031-How-to-add-unlisted-tokens-custom-tokens-in-MetaMask), drop in your token address from the Rinkeby network and like magic it will pull in your token symbol and amounts.
+Feel free to spread the wealth with other classmates and show off on twitter your very own meme coin.
+Tag us at @cadenadev for a retweet.

 Remeber you can also debug in Hardhat using the [console.log()](https://hardhat.org/tutorial/debugging-with-hardhat-network.html).

 If you want to test your contract out, [Remix](https://remix.ethereum.org/) is a great way to do so as well since you get to test all the getters and setters without needing a front-end.
-If you do use remix, you may need to the direct url of the contract library for it to work, ie:
+If you do use remix, you may need the direct url of the contract library for it to work, i.e.:

 ```solidity
 import "https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol";